Skip site navigation

 About Provost Initiatives Leadership Areas Resources

-Departmental and College Honors Programs
+Program, Departmental, and College Honors Programs

 Academic Planning and Programs Policies & Guidelines

-Departmental and College Honors Programs
+Program, Departmental, and College Honors Programs

-The following guidelines were developed by the Honors Implementation Committee during 1989-90 after consultation with departments and colleges across campus.
+The following guidelines were developed by the Honors Implementation Committee during 1989-1990 after consultation with departments and colleges across campus.
 They represent the committee's view of the minimum requirements.
 Individual programs may, of course, impose additional requirements or tailor their Honors programs to reflect the distinctive characteristics of their disciplines.
 The full text of the guidelines, including discussion of the various options, is available from the Honors College office.

 Organization and Administration

-Every department or program that grants an undergraduate degree with honors should appoint an Honors Director or Coordinator, and possibly a standing faculty committee on Honors to advise students; supervise and coordinate faculty/student research; review policy; and act as a liaison to the Honors College.
+Honors programs should appoint an Honors Director or Coordinator, and possibly a standing faculty committee on Honors to advise students; supervise and coordinate faculty/student research; review policy; and act as a liaison to the Honors College.

 Curriculum

-Thesis Option: 12 credit minimumĀ
+Thesis Option: 12 credit minimum

-Non-thesis Option: 12 credit minimumĀ
+Non-thesis Option: 12 credit minimum

 2. A three-hour written comprehensive examination in the major field, evaluated by at least two faculty members in the department or college.